nayana487/storyteller/README.md

 # Possible Future Upgrades
 Style
-- Update ERDs and Wireframes
+- HTML and CSS validation
 - Expand the content field in forms
 - Edit the button text on forms
 - Add error handling for all resources.
-- HTML and CSS validation
-- Bugs: Admin Edit Account leads to a wrong page when editing other
+- Fix Bug: Admin Edit Account leads to a wrong page when editing other user

 New Features
 - Sign in with Facebook account